Pelikan: History

 In 1863, Guenther Wagner obtained the position of chemist and plant manager.
 He took over the company in 1871.
 Wagner also designed the company's first logo (taking the figure of a pelican from his own familial coat of arms) in 1878, and so becoming one of the first German trademarks ever.
-The company expanded its range of distribution to Austria, Italy, Czech Republic, Hungary and Croatia, then established a new factory in Vienna.
+The company expanded its range of distribution to present-day Austria, Italy, Czech Republic, Hungary and Croatia, then established a new factory in Vienna.

 By 1881 the company had expanded its plant, employing 39 additional people.
 When Fritz Beindorff took over the company, Pelikan added office products for copying, stamping, sticking and erasing.
 In 1896, Pelikan started to produce India ink, achieving great sales success.
 By 1913, the manufacturing were expanded, and 1057 workers were employed by Pelikan.
 In 1929, Pelikan produced its first fountain pen.
 Pelikan expanded its products to watercolor sets in 1931.
 The production of writing instruments was moved to Peine, as the Hanover facilities could no longer be expanded.

 Fritz Beindorff, owner of Pelikan at the time, was one of the sixteen initial signatories of the 1932 Industrielleneingabe, urging President Paul von Hindenburg to appoint Adolf Hitler as chancellor.
 During the war, both pen and ink production suffered, and the company produced paints, coatings, and other chemicals with military use.
 From 1942 on, the company operated Gestapo labor education camps at their Hanover works, where forced labourers were employed.

 In 1978, Pelikan became a stock corporation, changing its legal form from a GmbH to an AG, with shares being divided within the Beindorff family and 46 other owners.
 Six years later, Pelikan was taken over by a Swiss company.
 The Hanover-based company was separated into various sub-companies and then sold.

 In 1996, Goodace SDN BHD, a Malaysian company, took over the majority of Pelikan holding shares.
 Pelikan moved to a new office building in Hanover in 2003.
 Two years later, Geha-Werke company merged with Pelikan, although operating as an independent division.

 In November 2009 Pelikan purchased rival stationery company Herlitz, which had been previously bought by "Stationery Products S.à.r.l.", a Luxembourg-based company.
 By the time of the acquisition, Herlitz's production facilities were located in the town of Falkensee, Brandenburg, with other plants in Poland, Romania and Great Britain.
 Herlitz's logistics supplied approx. 8,000 distribution centres in Germany directly, with another 3,000 customers throughout Europe.
 The company had 1,335 employees, 1,100 of which were in Germany.